How Persona use and protect personal information that you give us when you use this website.

 We are committed to ensuring that your information is kept secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and operational procedures to safeguard and secure the information we collect online.

-When you make a payment online, for example when you pay a reservation fee, we use a third party on-line payment solution provider such as Allpay or Capita to process the payments.
+When you make a payment online, for example when you pay your rent or service charge, we use a third party online payment solution provider such as Allpay, World Pay or Capita to process the payment.
 These companies use an SSL (Secure Socket Layer) technology to protect your personal information.
 SSL is currently the preferred method to securely transfer credit card and other sensitive information over the internet.
 This encryption ensures that information sent during any transaction is protected against any unauthorised interception.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.